preligens-lab/buzzard/CONTRIBUTING.md

 ## Before you start

-`buzzard` is under active development, bugs, enhancements and new features suggestions are welcome.
+`buzzard` is under active development. bugs, enhancements and new features suggestions are warm welcome.
 See [`TODO.md`](./TODO.md) for a glimpse to our actual pipeline.

 If you have discovered a new bug, please search for existing issues, open and closed, before creating a new one.
 You can track new ones creating a Github [issue](https://github.com/airware/buzzard/issues). `buzzard` execution environments can be quite complex.
 Please describe it as much as possible.
 Reproduction steps and dataset are more than useful!